Determinants of Health and Health Inequities

 Evolution of thinking about public health

-As new patterns of disease unfolded during the twentieth century, the nature of public health efforts changed to keep pace, and this was reflected in changing names for the discipline.
+As new patterns of disease unfolded during the twentieth century, public health actions changed to keep pace, and this was reflected in changing names for the discipline.
 The earliest approach, termed “public hygiene”, focused on environmental sanitation.
-Then, between 1920 and 1940, in a society concerned with diseases introduced by migrants, the development and mass application of vaccines encouraged a shift toward “health protection”.
-During the 1950s the social context became formally recognized and university departments were named “community health,” or “community medicine” to emphasize the role of doctors.
+Then, between 1920 and 1940, the development and mass application of vaccines encouraged a shift toward “health protection”.
+During the 1950s the importance of the social environment was formally recognized and university departments were named “community health,” or “community medicine” to emphasize the role of doctors.
 As diseases of lifestyle became more prominent in the 1960s and 1970s, attention shifted towards changing behaviour and “health education” was born, subsequently broadened to “health promotion” in the 1980s.
-The health promotion movement recast the role of individual people, who moved from being passive recipients of health education to active participants encouraged to take responsibility for their health, mainly through improving lifestyles.
-National programs and policies promoted exercise, good nutrition, safe drinking and smoking cessation.
+The health promotion movement recast the role of individual people, who moved from being passive recipients of health education to active participants encouraged to assume responsibility for their health, mainly through lifestyle improvement.
+National programs and policies promoted exercise, good nutrition, safe drinking, and smoking cessation.
 In the 1980s the healthy cities movement focused attention on the built environment (promoting sports facilities, walking paths, pedestrian malls).

-Meanwhile there was continued discussion over whether public health practice should be broadened to include health promotion, or whether it should retain a narrower focus on health protection and health education.
-Critiques of health education argued that many people, especially those who are poorer, have a limited capacity to improve their lifestyles since they are constrained by their economic and cultural milieux.
-Health education risked “blaming the victims” of their circumstances (see “Blaming the Victim”, below), and focusing on lifestyle change will not alter the circumstances that gave rise to these behaviours.
+Meanwhile there was continued debate over whether traditional public health should be broadened to include health promotion, or whether it should retain a narrower focus on health protection.
+Critiques of health education argued that many people, especially those with limited resources, lack the opportunity to improve their lifestyles since they are constrained by their economic and cultural milieux.
+Health education risked “blaming the victims” of their circumstances (see “Blaming the Victim”, below), and focusing on changing lifestyles will not alter the circumstances that gave rise to these behaviours.
 Behaviours were increasingly recast as symptoms of underlying social determinants, rather than as central causes of poor health.
 This gave rise to the population health perspective, which highlights the need to modify underlying social determinants of health.

 Blaming the victim

-The phrase “blaming the victim” was coined by William Ryan, an American psychologist, in 1976.
-Ryan criticized an earlier report on black families in the U.S. that had attributed their enduring poverty to their culture and behaviour patterns, rather than to the structural conditions of society that constrained their choices.
-The issue of blame is relevant in thinking about how clinicians can deal empathetically with patients whose illness can be attributed to their lifestyle (e.g., smoking, lack of exercise, alcohol abuse).
-It can be almost impossible to determine how far a patient’s lifestyle is a matter of personal choice versus social pressures and constraints.
-For example, in a superficial analysis, obesity arises in part from poor dietary choices, but these choices are often constrained by food availability, affordability, and by the person’s social environment in ways likely to be unknown to the clinician.
-The challenge is to help the patient to find the resources to overcome the problem while maintaining a realistic perspective on the patient’s capacity to modify his behaviour, and on his even more limited capacity to control his environment.
+The phrase “blaming the victim” was coined by the American psychologist William Ryan in 1976.
+He criticized an earlier report on black families in the U.S. that had attributed their enduring poverty to their culture and behaviour patterns, rather than to the structural conditions of society that constrained their choices.
+The issue of blame is relevant in thinking about how clinicians can deal empathetically with patients whose illness is related to their lifestyle (smoking, lack of exercise, alcohol abuse).
+It may be impossible to determine how far a patient’s lifestyle is a matter of personal choice versus social pressures and constraints.
+A superficial analysis suggests that obesity arises from poor dietary choices, but these choices are constrained by food availability, affordability, and by the person’s social environment in ways largely unknown to the clinician.
+The challenge is to help patients martial the resources to overcome their problems while being realistic about their capacity to modify behaviour, and on their even more limited capacity to control their environment.

-Our tendency to blame the victim also comes from a belief in a just world: if we believe that good behaviour gets rewarded, bad things like a cancer should not happen to good people.
+The tendency to “blame the victim” also reflects a belief in a just world: if we believe that good behaviour gets rewarded, then bad things like a cancer should simply not happen to a good person.
+Scientific advances should tame randomness.
 Hence it becomes logical to attribute at least some blame to the person who is suffering.
-And this tendency increases as we learn more about risk factors: this patient likely wouldn’t have bowel cancer if he had eaten enough fruit and veggies, that one wouldn’t have diabetes if she had exercised enough.
+And this tendency increases as we learn more about risk factors: this patient likely wouldn’t have bowel cancer if he had eaten enough fruit and veggies; that one might not have diabetes if she had exercised enough.

-Many public health interventions have been outstandingly successful, most notably in controlling infectious diseases that have an identifiable single link in their causal chain that can be broken, for example by an immunization or by improved sanitation.
-But recent challenges such as the obesity epidemic prove more intractable: the link between diet and body weight is complex; weight gain can be remarkably hard to reverse and strong social forces promote inappropriate diets.
-We need interventions on several levels: individual counselling, creation of supportive environments and broad policy changes to modify the affordability of healthy foods.
+Many public health interventions have been outstandingly successful, most notably in controlling infectious diseases that have an identifiable single link in their causal chain that can be broken, for example by an immunization, or by improved sanitation.
+But recent challenges such as the obesity epidemic prove more intractable: the link between diet and body weight is complex; weight gain can be remarkably hard to reverse, and powerful business intrerests promote inappropriate diets.
+Intervention is required on several levels: individual counselling, creating supportive environments, and broad policy changes to modify the affordability of healthy foods.
 Coordinated interventions of this scope are the hallmark of the population health approach.
 This holds that, while encouraging individual responsibility for health, we must also address underlying social determinants, such as poverty, that constrain people’s ability to achieve real gains in health.

-The concept of population health gained prominence in the 1990s.
-It overlaps with public health.
-Both are concerned with patterns of health and illness in groups of people rather than in individuals; both monitor health trends, examine their determinants, propose interventions at the population level to protect and promote health; both propose ways to deliver these interventions.
+The concept of population health gained prominence in the 1990s; it overlaps with public health.
+Both are concerned with patterns of health and illness in groups of people rather than in individuals; both monitor health trends and examine their determinants; both propose interventions at the population level to protect and promote health and both propose ways to deliver these interventions.
 The distinction is subtle, but the population health approach is seen as broader, as forming a unifying paradigm that links disciplines from the biological to the sociological.
 It proposes a rational basis for allocating health resources that balances health protection and promotion with illness prevention and treatment, while also making a significant contribution to basic science.2 Dr. Christina Mills, past president of the Canadian Public Health Association, quipped “Population health is how we think, public health is what we do” (quoted by Hancock3).
-A public health approach to tackling childhood obesity might design education programs for parents and children, advocate for subsidizing healthy school lunches, propose tougher regulations on marketing junk food to children, and promote physical activity, for example.
-A population health approach might extend these approaches to analyze the food system itself: how do agricultural policies affect the price of food and how could they be changed?
+To illustrate: a public health approach to tackling childhood obesity might design education programs for parents and children, advocate for subsidized healthy school lunches, for banning sweetened drinks in school vending machines, and lobby for tougher regulations on marketing junk food to children, and to promote physical activity, etc. A population health perspective might extend these approaches by raising awareness of the food system itself: how do import tariffs and agricultural policies affect the price of food and how might they be improved?
 Could city planning policies overcome the problem of urban food deserts where people without a car lack access to a grocery store?
+(See the box on “An organic view of population health”).
 Population health still values personal health as a key outcome, but views issues from a broader perspective that includes economics, environmental sustainability, social justice, etc.

 Population health

 John Frank (founding director of the CIHR Institute for Population Health), 1995: “Population health is a conceptual framework for thinking about why some people, and some peoples, are healthier than others – the determinants of health at individual and population levels.
-The major determinants of human health status, particularly in countries at an advanced stage of socio-economic development, are not medical care inputs and utilization, but cultural, social and economic factors -at both the population and individual levels.”4
+The major determinants of human health status, particularly in countries at an advanced stage of socio-economic development, are not medical care inputs and utilization, but cultural, social and economic factors – at both the population and individual levels.”

 Kue Young (author of a leading textbook on population health), in 1998: “A conceptual framework for thinking about why some people are healthier than others, as well as the policy development, research agenda, and resource allocation that flow from it (…) Population health studies serve the objectives of describing the health status of a population, explaining the causes of diseases, predicting health risks in individuals and communities, and offering solutions to prevent and control health problems.
 To achieve these aims, population health requires collaboration between the core science of epidemiology, several social sciences which are also concerned with population phenomena, the humanities, and laboratory-based biomedical sciences.”
 2, p4